AalbatrossGuy/AalbatrossGuy/README.md

 I am currently 18 years old and am interested in making my career in software development and/or Cloud Computing.
 I have been programming since I was 13 and have learnt quite a few languages and tech stacks over the years and I'm proficient in most of them.
 I code because computer and programming is my first love and I have no intention of dropping it anytime.
 If my contribution graph is empty, it doesn't mean I'm slacking off, it just means that I'm contributing to private repos 😌

-→ I'm based in Asia.
+→ I'm based in Asia. <br>
-→ I'm currently working on an e-commerce website.
+→ I'm currently working on an e-commerce website. <br>
-→ I'm learning the French Language (A2) and reviewing the concepts of [Rust](https://github.com/AalbatrossGuy/CodeData/tree/master/Rust).
+→ I'm learning the French Language (A2) and reviewing the concepts of [Rust](https://github.com/AalbatrossGuy/CodeData/tree/master/Rust). <br>
-→ Hit me up for any collaborative projects.
+→ Hit me up for any collaborative projects. <br>
-→ Addicted to music and water.
+→ Addicted to music and water. <br>
 → Checkout my [gists](https://gist.github.com/AalbatrossGuy)

 <a href="https://www.github.com/AalbatrossGuy" target="_blank" rel="noreferrer"><img